LexTran/MedAI-Framework/README.md

 ## <div id="todo">To Do</div>
 - [x] Add Multi-task segmentation
 - [x] Convert multi labels into one label
+- [x] Extend this framework to enable reconstruction
 - [ ] Semi-supervised support
 - [ ] Accelerate 3d convolution using self-defined operator in Taichi
 - [ ] Extend this framework to enable registration and reconstruction